ReverseBits

 Penningmeester

-Personal finance manager with predictive budgeting — tracks spending and forecasts your actual budget automatically.
+Personal finance manager tracking spending and forecasting budgets automatically.

 Beity project preview